KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

   - sassymatrix
 ---

-> **Edit (2015/06/06)**: this is an experiment, please don't use this code in production.
+> **Edit (2015/06/06)**: this is an experiment, please don’t use this code in production.

 Sass is much more than just a CSS preprocessor.
-You can do ton of things you're not supposed to do and won't ever do except in your crazy demos.
+You can do ton of things you’re not supposed to do and won’t ever do except in your crazy demos.
 This is what is amazing about Sass: it can be use for (pseudo-)programming as well!

 A while back, I wanted to create a function to calculate the Levenshtein distance between two strings.
-The [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is the number of manipulations you need to do to string A in order to have string B. If you want Wikipedia's definition, here it is:
+The [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is the number of manipulations you need to do to string A in order to have string B. If you want Wikipedia’s definition, here it is:

 > In information theory and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertion, deletion, substitution) required to change one word into the other.